Here's what to do in Detroit this week

-Looking for something to do this week?
-From a pizza party to a garage workout class, here are some solid options to help you get out and about in the days ahead.
+Looking to mix things up this week?
+From a jazz concert to a photo workshop, here's a rundown of options to help you get out and about in the days ahead.

 From the event description: